gamemanual0/gm0/source/docs/appendix/glossary.rst

         same direction at different speeds.

     Thunderhex
-        Thunderhex is aluminum rounded hex :term:`shaft` that comes in 3/8” and 1/2” hex sold by VEX Robotics.
+        Thunderhex is aluminum rounded hex :term:`shaft
+        <Shaft>` that comes in 3/8” and 1/2” hex sold by VEX Robotics.
         It has a center bore that can be tapped.
 Its most notable feature is rounded corners, which allow it to fit inside 10.25 or 13.75mm bearings, respectively.
 Because of the nonstandard diameter, the cost advantage is negligible, but ease of assembly and better performance are its strong points.

         .. image:: images/glossary/thunderhex.png
             :alt: A piece of thunderhex shaft